AdamWongCH/analytics-thinking/3-Data-Understanding/README.md

 By the end of this module, you should be able to:

-* Understand the role of data understanding in analytics
+* understand the role of data understanding in analytics
-* Explore a dataset systematically
+* explore a dataset systematically
-* Identify data types, structure, and potential issues
+* identify data types, structure, and potential issues
-* Generate initial insights from data
+* generate initial insights from data

 ---